Clarifai/old-docs/portal-guide/annotate/create-a-task.md

 ## Worker strategy

-Manually assign work to a specific person, or have work randomly assigned to a group of collaborators.
+Manually assign work to a specific person, or have work randomly assigned to workers from a group of collaborators.

 ## Workers

 You can assign work to a worker, or group of workers.
-Simply add the worker's email address and the worker will receive an email notification, and will see a new Task under the "assigned to me" tab.
+Simply add the worker email addresses and workers will receive an email notification and a new task will be added to their "Assigned to Me" tab.

 ## Review strategy
 ### None